marketempower/litetrail.com/content/ultralight-backpacking-gear-list/index.md

 {{% page-resource "01-worn-carried-data" %}}
 {{% page-resource "02-basepack-backpack-info" %}}
 {{% page-resource "02-basepack-backpack-data" %}}

+#### Alternatives

+If you prefer a backpack with a more robust internal-frame and hipbelt the {{< affiliate/a-href "Hyperlite Mountain Gear 2400 Junction" "https://www.avantlink.com/click.php?tt=pl&ti=3502&pw=149605&mi=13582&pt=3&pri=340" "hyperlite-mountain-gear-2400-junction_alternate" >}} backpack ($310.00, 30.12 oz) is a great choice.
+We like the Junction because it has more durable side pockets than the Windrider.
+Since HMG backpacks are seam-sealed, you might consider skipping a pack liner.

 {{% page-resource "03-basepack-shelter-info" %}}
 {{% page-resource "03-basepack-shelter-data" %}}

+#### Alternatives

+If you prefer a fully enclosed shelter, the {{< affiliate/a-href "Zpacks Plexamid Tent" "https://zpacks.com/products/plexamid-tent?aff=37" "zpacks-plexamid-tent_alternate" >}} ($549.00, 15.3 oz) is an excellent choice.
+Since the Plexamid comes with a bathtub floor, you might consider skipping the groundsheet.

 {{% page-resource "04-basepack-sleeping-info" %}}
 {{% page-resource "04-basepack-sleeping-data" %}}

+#### Alternatives

+If you prefer the versatility a quilt offers, the {{< affiliate/a-href "Enlightened Equipment Enigma Quilt" "https://enlightenedequipment.com/enigma-custom/" "enlightened-equipment-enigma-quilt_alternate" >}} one of our favorites.
+We like the 20&#8457; version for cold Sierra nights.

+If you prefer the comfort an inflatable pad offers, the {{< affiliate/a-href "Thermarest NeoAir XLite" "https://www.amazon.com/dp/B07YFX3X31/?tag=ltrl-20" "thermarest-neoair-xlite_alternate" >}} ($174.95, 12.00 oz) weighs the same as our closed-cell foam pad above.
+If you're under 5' 10" tall, the Women's size is a favorite.

 {{% page-resource "05-basepack-clothing-info" %}}
 {{% page-resource "05-basepack-clothing-data" %}}
 {{% page-resource "06-basepack-gear-info" %}}